farao-community/farao-community.github.io/pages/docs/output-data/rao-logs/example.md

 The FARAO automaton simulator shifts the PST's tap (using sensitivity values) until the CNEC is secured or the PST reaches its limit tap.
 In this case, shifting the PST's set-point from 0.0 to 1.56 (in radians) is enough to increase the margin on the CNEC from -32 to +7 MW.
-However, the virtual cost problem is still not solved, as can be seen in the final overall cost.

 ### Curative remedial actions optimisation
 The curative search-tree starts by assessing the most limiting element of the curative perimeter.